bbc/simorgh/docs/Test-Strategy-Info.md

 - Integration tests should cover all the test scenarios(happy and unhappy scenarios) at component level(but in our case its more likely to be pagetypes).
 - Evaluate whether a tests can be covered by integration test before thinking of adding cypress test considering the time taken by cypress.
-- Mock endpoints if it’s a third party component.Try not to mock our own components.
+- Mock endpoints if it’s a third party component.
+Ideally, we should try not to mock our own components.

 ## E2E Tests: